 General Information and Requirements

 A nurse practitioner (NP) must be registered with the Nurses Association of New Brunswick in order to practice.
 Primary health care NP’s are eligible for registration.
+To be eligible for NP registration you must have completed education for prescribing controlled drugs and substances.

 The Nurses Act stipulates that the nurse practitioner must have reasonable access to a physician for the purpose of consultation with respect to any client and be able to refer or transfer any client to the care of a physician.